elsyko/vue-quasar-boilerplate/README.md

 # vue-quasar-boilerplate

-This is a boilerplate for Vue.js and Quasar Framework for FiveM Projects.
+This is a boilerplate for Vue3.js using Vite, Quasar Framework, and Tailwind for FiveM projects.

 ## Table of Contents